 Like the Bay Area, Calgary enjoyed decades of high employment and low rental vacancies.
 But those factors reach a point where they impede organizational growth.
 We called it a “war for talent”.
 In the Valley they’re calling it “mission critical”.

 How do the venture-capital backed, high-growth companies that haven’t reached “unicorn status” (a startup that reaches $1 billion in value) scale up operations when they are competing for top talent with the likes of Google and Apple?

 Historically, they leaned heavily on immigrant talent through the U.S.’s H1-B Visa program to hire top-tier technical talent from countries like Iran, Syria and India.
-There are indications the current Administration will radically transform the program or cancelled it.
+There are indications the current Administration will radically transform the program or cancel it.